MichaelBehr/Vertex-Cover-Optimization/README.md

 * c is used to change the specification of a street.
 Its format is the same as for a.
 It is a new specification for a street you’ve specified before.
 * r is used to remove a street.
 It is specified as “r "Street Name"”.
 * g causes the program to output the corresponding graph.

+Any other command entered will result in an error message.

 ### A2
 For this assignment, you need to write a program that takes input till it sees an EOF.